jitesoft/wOOPress/readme.md

 # wOOPress

 An abstraction layer for the WordPress API to ease the development of WordPress themes and plugins in a more OOP style.

+This lib is currently under development, nothing is currently marked as stable, no deprecation tags will be added before v 1.0.0.
+A lot of changes might happen to the API that breaks any projects using the API.

 ## Installation